 As a part of our strategic plan, we have acquired businesses and we intend to continue to pursue selective acquisitions to support our business strategy.
-These acquisitions can involve a number of risks and challenges, any of which could cause significant operating inefficiencies and adversely affect our growth and profitability.
+These acquisitions involve a number of risks and challenges, some of which have caused, and any of which could cause, significant operating inefficiencies and adversely affect our growth and profitability.
 Such risks and challenges include:

-- underperformance relative to our expectations and the price paid for the acquisition; - · unanticipated demands on our management and operational resources; - · failure to improve scalability; - difficulty in integrating personnel, operations, and systems; - · retention of customers of the combined businesses; - inability to maintain relationships with key customers, suppliers, and partners of an acquired business; - · assumption of contingent liabilities; and - · acquisition-related earnings charges.
+- underperformance relative to our expectations and the price paid for the acquisition; - unanticipated demands on our management and operational resources; - failure to improve scalability; - · difficulty in integrating personnel, operations, and systems; - retention of customers of the combined businesses; - inability to maintain relationships with key customers, suppliers, and partners of an acquired business; - · assumption of contingent liabilities; and

+· acquisition-related earnings charges.

-The benefits of an acquisition or an investment may take considerable time to develop, and certain acquisitions may not advance our business strategy and may fall short of expected return on investment targets.
-If our acquisitions are not successful, we may record impairment charges.
+The benefits of an acquisition or an investment may take considerable time to develop, and certain acquisitions have not advanced our business strategy and have fallen short of expected return on investment targets.
+We have recorded impairment charges because our acquisitions were not successful and may record future impairment charges related to unsuccessful acquisitions.
 Our ability to continue to make acquisitions will depend upon our success at identifying suitable targets at acceptable prices, which requires substantial judgment in assessing their values, strengths, weaknesses, liabilities, and potential profitability, as well as the availability of capital.

 We expect to continue making acquisitions and establishing investments and joint ventures as part of our long-term business strategy.
 Acquisitions, investments, and joint ventures involve a number of risks.
-They can be time-consuming and may divert management's attention from day-to-day operations, particularly if numerous acquisitions or joint ventures are in process at the same time.
+They are time-consuming and may divert management's attention from day-to-day operations, particularly if numerous acquisitions or joint ventures are in process at the same time.
 Financing an acquisition could result in dilution from issuing equity securities, reduce our financial flexibility because of reductions in our cash balance, or result in a weaker balance sheet from incurring additional debt.